 Should you go for free website hosting for small business?

-We know that running a successful website tends to cost and this might tempt you to go for cheaper alternatives such as using a free web hosting.
+We know that running a successful website tends to costly, which might tempt you to go for cheaper alternatives such as using a free web hosting.

 While the biggest advantage of using free hosting is that it’s free, there are too many major pitfalls that come with it.
 And we don’t recommend you taking that risk if you want your website to run smoothly.

 A website is an investment and you need to be using the best service that you can afford for it.
-You might think that using a free web host will save you some money but it’s going to cost you your website’s performance.
+You might think that using a free web host will save you some money but in the long run, it’s going to cost you your website’s performance.